-School authorities will not change their mind about how to discipline your child unless you can convince them there is something wrong with their decision.
+School authorities will not change their

+mind about how to discipline your child unless you can convince them there is something wrong with their decision.
 One or more of the following arguments might be persuasive, depending on circumstances.

 Your child is innocent.
 Sometimes students are wrongly accused, wrongly identified, or there are misunderstandings about students' actions.
-It can be difficult to win in these cases, however, because school administrators will typically side with the staff in any "he said/ she said" disputes.
+It can be difficult to win in these cases, because school administrators will typically side with the staff.

-- ✓ Look for witnesses or evidence to support your child's explanation. - Explain how your child was misunderstood.
+✓ Look for witnesses or evidence to support your child's explanation. ✓ Explain how your child was misunderstood.